Posted: SEPTEMBER 3, 2025

 U.S. Bureau of the Census

-Globally, the United Nations estimates 280 million international migrants (4% of the world’s population).
-With around 50 million immigrants, the U.S. has the largest number worldwide — though its immigrant share is similar to other advanced economies.
+Globally, the United Nations estimates that there are about 280 million international migrants (4% of the world’s population).
+The U.S. has the largest number of migrants worldwide, with approximately 50 million immigrants, although its immigrant share is comparable to that of other advanced economies.

 Share of Population that are Foreign-Born (2024)